syncfusion-content/wpf-docs/wpf/Scheduler/Resource-Grouping.md

 ### Visible resource count in timeline view

-`TimelineViewSetting` applicable for Timeline views.
+`TimelineViewSettings` applicable for Timeline views.
 By default, value of this property is set to 3.
 {% tabs %}
 {% highlight xaml %}
 <Schedule:SfScheduler Name="schedule" ViewType="Timeline" ResourceGroupType="Resource">